Full guide on the magnificent Volcan Ijen hike (Kawah Ijen) in East Java, Indonesia.

 • Check the volcanic activity status before your trip.

-• If you are joining a guided tour make sure to choose top rated.
+• If you are joining a guided tour, make sure to choose the top-rated.
 Local guides are knowledgeable about the terrain and ensure your safety.

 Best time for Mount Ijen trek.

 The best time to hike Mount Ijen is during the dry season, which runs from May to September.
-In the dry season, the weather is generally clearer, providing better visibility for the stunning views.
+In dry season the weather is generally clearer, providing better visibility for the stunning views.

 Where to stay when hiking Mount Ijen?